RichardBrown384/riscos-artworks-js/docs/FileFormat.md

 element in a list.

 Evidence:
-1. Layer records with no children typically appear inside lists by themselves.
+1. Layer records with no children typically appear inside singleton lists.
 1. Path records in certain files have data after the vectors, and the viable pointers occupy the last 8 bytes of the record.
 1. Attribute records, such as fills or stroke width, seem to reside as leaves